justinleski/group-trip/README.md

 ### Demo
 ![Demo](public/groupTripDemo2.gif) <br>

+> [!IMPORTANT]
+> Due to the project being hosted on Supabase, the project can "wound down."
+If the demo is not functional it is due to this, not error in the code.

 A live demo can be found [here on Render](https://group-trip.onrender.com/).
 The DB is hosted on Supabase.

 ### Challenges Faced